 Every kind of Arizona bankruptcy requires a court hearing called a 341 hearing.
 This is a necessary step in the bankruptcy process, but is a proceeding that you should not fear.
 Also called a meeting of the creditors, you will appear at the bankruptcy court with your attorney.
 The hearing is a record to officially document the facts of your bankruptcy filing, and it allows creditors the opportunity to question the debtor.
 In the majority of the cases, the 341 hearing is a formality that takes typically 10 minutes to complete the recorded part of the meeting.

 As part of the legal representation offered by My AZ Lawyers, our bankruptcy legal team sees you through the entire bankruptcy process from beginning to end.
-An attorney will completely prepare you for the 341 hearing and help you to understand what to expect.
+An attorney will completely go over the entire process with you for the 341 hearing and help you understand what to expect.
 The attorney will be with you by your side at the meeting of the creditors.

 We see so many clients desperately trying to eliminate debt wanting a fresh start.
 The problem for some, however, is they are truly suffering from debt that causes them to miss payments.
 So the question is, if you don’t have money to pay debt and monthly bills, how can you afford a bankruptcy attorney to successfully file?

 Answer: My AZ Lawyers offers $0 down bankruptcy program.
-Zero money down for legal fees.
-Zero money to start a bankruptcy.
-Zero money down to take control and action and get rid of your debt.
+Zero money down for legal fees, and zero money to start a bankruptcy.
+Also, zero money down to take control and action and get rid of your debt.
 Take advantage of the FREE consultation and FREE debt evaluation with an attorney at our firm.
 Ask about the $0 down program and our other payment options available.
 My AZ Lawyers believes in expert legal representation at an affordable price.
 Low Fee – Guarantee!

 If bankruptcy is the best course of action to eliminate debt and end the stress and anxiety that accompanies overwhelming debt, you have important decisions to consider.
 Both Chapter 7 and 13 can end a wage garnishment, stop the creditor phone calls, get rid of debt, and give you a brand new financial beginning.
-Chapter 7 essentially wipes out dischargeable debt.
-Chapter 13 uses a structured payment plan to repay debt.
+A Chapter 7 will essentially wipe out any debt that is dischargeable.
+Chapter 13uses a structured payment plan to repay debt.

 Timing could be important when filing bankruptcy.
 In order to get you back on track as soon as possible after a discharge, consult with an attorney to evaluate your debt and your specific situation.
 The right timing takes the entire debt snapshot into consideration.
 There are reasons for waiting to file, and there are reasons to file immediately.
-These reasons include the type of debt, the reason for needing to file, and the desired end result.
+These reasons include the type of debt, the reason for needing to file, and what you desire to be the end result.

 To make your bankruptcy case filing successful and to meet your debt relief needs, contact My AZ Lawyers for a FREE debt evaluation with an experienced Arizona bankruptcy law attorney.